WebOrigami/docs/src/content/core/FunctionGraph.md

 }
 ```

-Unlike explorable classes like [ObjectGraph](ObjectGraph.html), an `FunctionGraph` can often accept keys which it does not make public in its `keys` iterator.
+Unlike async graph classes like [ObjectGraph](ObjectGraph.html), an `FunctionGraph` can often accept keys which it does not make public in its `keys` iterator.
 The sample `FunctionGraph` defined above exposes only three keys ("Alice", "Bob", "Carol"), but will actually accept any key.

 ```console
 $ ori @graph/keys function